 What is Red Skin Syndrome?

 Red skin syndrome, RSS, occurs as a reaction to topical steroid creams, such as hydrocortisone and similar skin creams and lotions.
 It is often diagnosed when the capillaries of the skin become dilated and causes the entire body to be inflamed, with red and irritated skin.
+Skin usually feels like it's 'burning' and the appearance can look more like a sunburn (generalised red blush) rather than the inflamed, dry skin associated with eczema.
 However, it is important to note that not everyone’s skin will react the same, and some skin may be inflamed but not red.
 Topical steroids are commonly used to treat such skin conditions as psoriasis and eczema.

-Symptoms of RSS often include red, burning skin, and can spread to all parts of the body.
+Symptoms of RSS often include red, irritated, itchy skin, and can spread to all parts of the body.
 Patients with RSS may even be confined to their bed until symptoms subside.

 Symptoms of RSS include :